acnicholas/FileUpgrader/ReadMe.txt

 File Upgrader
 -------------

-Updated version to of the File Upgrader Plugin by the Autodesk Developer Network.
+Updated version of the File Upgrader Plugin by the Autodesk Developer Network.
 Updated to:
     - Work with Revit 2017
-    - Supress some dialog errors / warnings.
+    - Suppress some dialog errors / warnings.

 Original source can be found here: